Articles of the Association of

 3. The Audit Commission

-1. Establish the working and financial programme of the Association.
+1. Establish the working and financial plan and programme of the Association.

 2. Grant the vote of acceptance to the Executive Board for its previous activities (on the submission of the Audit Commission).

-3. Award Honorary membership and elect the Association's President, Honorary President, Vice President, the members of the Executive Board (including the Secretary, Treasurer and Editor(s)-in-chief of the Association's journal Religion and Society in Central and Eastern Europe) and the Audit Commission.
+3. Award Honorary membership and appoint and remove the Association's President, Honorary President, Vice President, the members of the Executive Board (including the Secretary, Treasurer and Editor(s)-in-chief of the Association's journal Religion and Society in Central and Eastern Europe) as well as the liquidator of the Association, the Audit Commission and the Disciplinary Commission.

 4. Set of the amount of membership dues.